vpnclashfa-backup/multi-proxy-config-fetcher/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Disclaimer

+This project is provided for educational and informational purposes only.
+The developer is not responsible for any misuse of this project or its outcomes.
+Please ensure compliance with all relevant laws and regulations when using this software.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.